SOCIETY Consumption

 A level already reached during the 2022 energy crisis

-The last time the average price of diesel had exceeded 2 euros per liter dates back to the summer of 2022.
-At that time, the surge in energy prices was linked to strong tensions in oil markets and disruptions in global energy supply.
+The last time the average price of diesel exceeded 2 euros per litre was in the summer of 2022.
+At that time, the surge in energy prices was linked to strong tensions on the oil markets and disruptions in global energy supply.

 Prices had subsequently fallen thanks to several factors, including market stabilization and the introduction of support measures designed to limit the impact of rising fuel prices on consumers.